Jenna Q and GQ Family

 Always with a full horn section, they perform as a 7 to 10 member unit depending on the occasion and guarantee to bring the party!
 Whether private party or corporate function, the whole crowd will be on their feet shaking everything they've got on the dance floor before the show is over.

-Tonight, as Andrew again takes on the Master of Ceremonies roll, he hopes to bring some of the Olympic spirit to the evening.
-He knows that all of you - members and guests of the ACCJ, the "Who’s Who of International Business in Japan" will enjoy the evening!!
-And thanks all of you for generously supporting ACCJ's selected charities, because, after all, that's a big part of why we're here tonight!
+Tonight, as Andrew again takes on the Master of Ceremonies role, he hopes to bring an Olympic spirit to the evening.
+He knows that all of you - members and guests of the ACCJ, the "Who’s Who of International Business in Japan," will enjoy the evening.
+And Gold Medals of thanks to all of you for generously supporting ACCJ's selected charities, because, after all, that's a big part of why we're here tonight.